-A Superior 90 - 100
+- A Superior

-B Above Average 80 - 89
+- B Above Average

-C Average 70 - 79
+- C Average

-D Below Average 60 - 69
+- D Below Average

-F Failure 0 - 59
+- F Failure

-- W (WITHDREW) This symbol indicates that a student was permitted to withdraw from college without penalty.
+- W (WITHDREW) This symbol indicates that a student was permitted to withdraw fromcollege without penalty.
 The withdrawal must occur before the end of the mid-term period.
 After that date, a grade of WP or WF must be assigned by the instructor at the time of withdrawal.
-A grade of W does not affect GPA. - WP (WITHDREW PASSING) This symbol indicates a student was permitted to withdraw from a course after mid-term and was passing at the time of the withdrawal.
-A grade of WP does not affect GPA. - S (SATISFACTORY) This symbol is assigned for satisfactory performance in a Cultural Enrichment learning activity.
-The symbol S followed by a number (i.e., S1, S2, S3...) indicates the number of CEP credits earned. - U (UNSATISFACTORY) This symbol is assigned for unsatisfactory performance in a Cultural Enrichment learning activity.
+A grade of W does not affect GPA.

+- WP\ (WITHDREW PASSING) This symbol indicates a student was permitted towithdraw from a course after mid-term and was passing at the time of the withdrawal.
+A grade of WP does not affect GPA.

+- S (SATISFACTORY) This symbol is assigned for satisfactory performance in a Cultural Enrichment learning activity.
+The symbol S followed by a number (i.e.,S1, S2, S3...) indicates the number of CEP credits earned.

+- U (UNSATISFACTORY) This symbol is assigned

+for unsatisfactory performancein a Cultural Enrichment learning activity.
 NOTE: During 2010/2011, this symbol was assigned for unsatisfactory performance in a Learning Support course and indicated credit has not been earned.
-The "U" is no longer used as a grade assigned for Learning Support classes.
+The "U" is no longer used as a

-- WF (WITHDREW FAILING) This symbol indicates that a student withdrew from a course after the drop/add period.
-A grade of WF affects GPA in the same way as a grade of F. - V (INCOMPLETE) This symbol indicates that a student was unable to complete a course for non-academic reasons acceptable to the Dean of Academic Affairs.
+- WF\ (WITHDREW FAILING) This symbol indicates that a student withdrew from a course after the drop/add period.
+A grade of WF affects GPA in the same way as a grade of F. - I (INCOMPLETE) This symbol indicates that a student was unable to complete acourse for non-academic reasons acceptable to the Dean of Academic Affairs.

 Permission of the Dean of Academic Affairs must be obtained before an "I" is recorded.
 All work necessary to remove the grade of incomplete must be completed by mid-term of the succeeding semester.
-Failure to complete by midterm of the succeeding semester will result in a grade of "F" in the course. - IP (IN PROGRESS) This symbol indicates that a student is making progress in a course but needs additional work to complete the course requirements and must re-enroll in the course. - K (CREDIT BY EXAMINATION) This symbol indicates credit for a course earned by taking an examination (for example, CLEP). - A student cannot withdraw from a class after final examinations begin.
+Failure to complete by mid-term of the succeeding semester will result in a grade of "F" in the course. - IP (IN PROGRESS) This symbol indicates that a student is making progress in a course but needs additional work to complete the course requirements and mustre-enroll in the course. - K (CREDIT BY EXAMINATION) This symbol indicates credit for a courseearned by taking an examination (for example, CLEP). - F (FAIL) - P (Pass) - FA (FAILED TO ATTEND) This symbol is assigned to students who fail to attend a class without following drop/withdrawal policies, and those students will still be charged full tuition and fees. - \ A student must withdraw by the date listed in the academic calendar.